A Sustainable, Cost Effective and Scalable Technology for In Situ Remediation of PCBs

 PILOT SCALE TREATMENT OF A WETLAND DRAINAGE CREEK IN QUANTICO, VA

 A pilot test was initiated in 2015 at a wetlands drainage creek containing Aroclor 1254/1260 at concentrations up to 5 mg/kg.
-Initial in situ treatments in 400 sq. m. plots achieved up to 52% reduction in total PCB levels and 78% reduction in porewater concentrations in the benthic zone after 13 months.
+Initial in situ treatments in 400 sq. m. plots achieved up to 52% reduction in total PCB mass and 78% reduction in porewater concentrations after 13 months.
 No significant changes were observed in untreated and abiotic sediment plots.

-BIOREMEDIATION OF PCBS IN A SLUDGE DIGESTION POND, VA
+BIOREMEDIATION OF HIGH LEVELS OF PCBS IN A SLUDGE DIGESTION POND, VA

-Pilot tests to determine the efficacy of bioaugmentation have been ongoing since 2012 at a 6 acre emergency overflow pond containing Aroclor 1242/1248 at concentrations up to 2400 mg/kg.
+Pilot tests to determine the efficacy of bioaugmentation have been ongoing since 2012 at a 6 acre emergency overflow pond containing Aroclor 1248 at concentrations up to 2400 mg/kg.
 Initial in situ tests in 2.8 sq. ft. caissons showed 275 mg/kg (80%) reduction of PCBs in the top 6 inches and 569 mg/kg (42%) reduction of PCBs in the bottom 6 inches 519 days after treatment.
-A Phase II pilot test begun using 80 sq. ft. caissons to identify optimal treatment conditions resulted in 57% reduction in PCBs from 1031 to 439 mg/kg in 28 months.
+A Phase II pilot test begun using 80 sq. ft. caissons with bioamendment mixed into top and bottom sediments with a sump pump. to ensure distribution of the bioamendment throughout the sediment column.
+Total PCB mass decreased by 77% (1031 to 240 mg/kg) in 50 months.
+Caissons not treated with bioamendment showed initial PCB degradation of 40% possibly due to aeration but further degradation was not observed after 12 months.

 KURE ATOLL, HI

 The goal of the treatment was to reduce potential PCB exposure from a scrap metal dump contaminated with Aroclor 1260 to marine life in the vicinity of Green Island in the Kure Atoll.
 Due to the very remote location of this contaminated material was transferred to a lined landfill on the island and treated by in-situ bioremediation.
-The PCB level was reduced by 36% (1.8 to 1.1 mg/kg) within the first 179 days.
-The effect of treatment continues to be monitored in lab mesocosms containing post-bioamended cores from the site.
+Total PCB mass reduced by 48% (1.8 to 0.9 mg/kg) after 32 months.

 CONTAMINATED RIVER SEDIMENTS IN SOUTHEAST MICHIGAN

 Aroclor 1248 was discharged in industrial wastewater into a river and nearby wetlands until the late 1970s and the site was placed on the National Priorities List (NPL; aka Superfund) in 1983.
-Treatability studies conducted in 2 L sediment mesocosms from two sites in the river demonstrated that treatment with BAC reduced PCB levels 70 and 78 % by mass in 180 days.
-Bioaugmentation also reduced the aqueous bioavailable PCB levels by 90 and 93% in sediments from the two sites tested.
+Treatability studies conducted in 2 L sediment mesocosms from two sites in the river demonstrated that treatment reduced PCB mass 78 % in 180 days.
+Bioaugmentation also reduced bioavailable PCB levels by 90 and 93% in sediments from the two sites tested.

 A STREET CHANNEL, WILMINGTON DE